Citi vs. JPMorgan Chase

 Availability signal: North America / United States

 Prioritize endpoint transparency, query rules, and country scope.
-Citi's commercial story is strong; J.P.
-Morgan's public contract is easier for delivery teams.
+Citi's current account story is broader than older copy; J.P.
+Morgan's public contract is still easier for delivery teams.

 Global Payments